sage-code/maj/basic.md

 **affirmative**

 * yo sy joku'fu yn la futa = Yes I will play in the future
-* tu sy joku'pa yn la pasa = Yes you have played in the past
+* tu sy joko'pa yn la pasa = Yes you have played in the past

 **reflexive**